-It is estimated that the District's service area population was 60,814 in 2020.
+It is estimated that the District's service area population was 63,319 in 2020.

 The District estimates its service area population using Census Block population counts from decadal Census data.
 The decadal Census estimates are converted to average population per single- and multi-family service, which are applied to service counts for years between the decadal Censuses.
-This method is similar to the approach used by the California Department of Water Resources (DWR) Population Tool and population estimates generated by the two methods have been shown to differ by less than a percent in most cases.10
+This method is similar to the approach used by the California Department of

 8 Downloaded from: https://prism.oregonstate.edu/explorer/.
 The x-axis reflects the end of the 30-year time series.

-9 Standard deviation measures the typical or average year-to-year variation in annual rainfall amount.
-Thus, it is typical for annual rainfall to fluctuate significantly in the District.
+9 The standard deviation measures the typical, or average, year-to-year variation in annual rainfall.